 CURRENT NEWS from the Wisconsin DNR

-The bite for crappies, bluegills and perch is good to excellent, while travel on the ice remains difficult; all in the Eagle River, Wisconsin area.
+The bite for crappies, bluegills and perch is good, while travel on the ice is becoming better.
+Spring wild turkey hunting season starts on April 16th; all in the Eagle River, Wisconsin area.

 Editor¹s Note: Eagle River, Wisconsin, is the Snowmobile Capital of the World®, Hockey Capital of Wisconsin, World¹s Largest Chain of 28 Lakes (Eagle River Chain O¹Lakes named one of the ³7 Natural Wonders of Wisconsin² by Travel Wisconsin.com/Wisconsin Department of Tourism); voted ³The Best Up-North Town² by readers of Wisconsin Trails Magazine.